sekR4/pred_sale_01/README.md

 # Sales Prediction
-Can we predict how many items will be sold within the next 7 days?
+Predict items sold in the next 7 days for each store and item in the data set.